 A Traveller’s Guide to Earthquakes and Tsunamis in Niue

-Being a small island close to active earthquake zones like the Tonga Plate, Niue is subject to a risk of natural disasters and extreme weather events.
+Being a small island close to active earthquake zones like the Tonga Trench, Niue is subject to a risk of natural disasters and extreme weather events.
 Those weather events are tropical cyclones, which you can read up on in How to Prepare for a Cyclone in Niue.
-A natural disaster that also can affect Niue are tsunamis, which can be caused by earthquakes in the South Pacific Ocean.
-However, be reassured that Niue is one of the most prepared South Pacific Islands for such events, which you can also prepare yourself too with this guide to earthquakes and tsunamis in Niue.
+Another natural disaster that can affect Niue is tsunamis, which can be caused by earthquakes in the South Pacific Ocean.
+However, be reassured that Niue is one of the most prepared South Pacific Islands for such events, and you can also prepare yourself with this guide to earthquakes and tsunamis in Niue.

-- Niue sits beside an active earthquake zone known as the Tonga Plate, found between Tonga and Niue
+1. Niue sits beside an active earthquake zone known as the Tonga Trench, found between Tonga and Niue

-- Niue is approximately 345km (214 miles) away from the Tonga Plate
+2. Niue is approximately 345 km (214 mi) away from the Tonga Trench

-- Earthquakes that can be felt by Niue occur on the ocean floor
+3. Earthquakes that can be felt by Niue occur on the ocean floor, making tsunamis more of a potentially dangerous risk

 Earthquakes in Niue

 Earthquakes aren’t a major concern in Niue.
 The closest tectonic plate that may affect Niue after an earthquake is the Tonga Trench.
-The trench is some 345km (214 miles) away from the island.
+The trench is some 345 km (214 mi) east of the island.
 There is little risk of earthquakes impacting Niue in a way that will cause building destruction, but landslides might occur on the coast.

 Because an earthquake likely to impact Niue would occur on the ocean floor, tsunamis created by the quake would be more of an issue than the earthquake itself.
-That’s why, when talking about emergency procedures in Niue, cyclones and tsunamis emergy procedures are in place, rather than earthquake procedures.
+That’s why, when talking about emergency procedures in Niue, cyclone and tsunami emergy procedures are in place, rather than an emphasis on earthquakes.

 Tsunamis in Niue